MultihogAurelius/SillyTavern-RPGStateTracker/README.md

 ## Suggested Companions

 - 🧠 **[Summaryception](https://github.com/Lodactio/Extension-Summaryception):** A brilliant summarizer/context compression extension.
 Also handy for crunching all the combat mechanics of the context into summarized history.

-## Installation

-1. Go to SillyTavern extension menu.
-2. Click on "Install extension" at the top.
-3. Enter this repo's URL.

 ## Usage Guide